-1. NAME OF PROGRAM:

-Mental Health Worker Training g Progra am
+1. NAME OF PROGRAM: Mental Health Worker Training Program

 2. TYPE OF PROGRAM: Universal prevention

 Х Selective prevention

 Early intervention

 Other (please specify)

-2 NAME OF DROCRAM DEVELOR ED Dlo ass include all contact information

-NAME OF PROGRAM DEVELOPER - Please include all contact information
+3. NAME OF PROGRAM DEVELOPER - Please include all contact information

-The program has been developed by Pacific Clinics - the contact is Steven A. Bush/ 714-480-4682.
-It was implemented in Korean and the contact in Korean Community Services is-Sarah Jun/714-449-1125.
+The program has been developed by Pacific Clinics - the contact is Steven A. Bush/714-480-4682.
+It was implemented

+in Korean and the contact in Korean Community Services is- Sarah Jun/714-449-1125.